Private School Act

 Unless a school legal person is merged, the property remaining after it dissolves and liquidates shall be handled in the following order.
 The property remaining shall by no means be handed over to natural persons or for-profit organizations.

-1. Handled in accordance with the Rules.
+1. Handling in accordance with the donation charter.

 Article 75